TarynBeaupre/VideoGamed/README.md

 ![Leave A Review View](images/leaveareview-view.png)

 This leave a review view is a screen accessed when the user decides to leave a review for a game.
+They can leave ratings via stars, add fill out the review's description.
+The game's title and cover on displayed so the user knowns which

 ![Review View](images/reviews-view.png)

-This reviews view is ...
+This reviews view is a view dedicated to showing all the existing reviews for a specific game.
+The reviews are displayed in a list like fashion and the user is capable of "liking" the review and seeing the username of the person who wrote it.

 ![Register View](images/register-view.png)

-This register view is ...
+This register view is accessed via the login view.
+If a user has not yet created an account, they will need to do so via the register page.
+They must enter: an email, a username and a password with a confirmation.
+No other routes besides the login and register view will be available to a user who has not logged in.

 ![Error View](images/error-view.png)

-This error view is ...
+This error view is accessed when a user attempts to make an invalid, unauthorized or non-existing action.

+#### Future Add-Ons
+If time allows, here are some bonus features that we would like to implement:
+-  Lists: allows the user to create curated groups of games such as "cozy games", "classics", etc
+-  Have the game view include the current price
+-  My Games: Allow the user to mark games as "played" and see them displayed in their profile details.
+Optionally allow their games to be public.